Information for Parents

 Back in 2013 the Government raised the participation age (RPA), to which all young people in England are required to continue in education or training.
 Young people have to continue in one of the above routes until at least their 18th birthday.
 These changes were brought about to significantly increase the prospects for future employment and the amount young people are likely to earn over their lifetime.
 Our courses are RPA compliant.

 Whilst on a Juniper course your son/daughter may be eligible to receive a bursary of up to £40 per week (subject to conditions), which can be used to cover transport costs and lunch.
 In addition there is the possibility of accessing additional funding for meal vouchers, interview clothing and personal protective equipment (PPE) needed for work.
 Child Benefits and working tax credits can continue to be claimed.

 Our courses provide quality work experience in companies such as Shoe Zone, Mr Tyre and Mt Globex, personal and social development including confidence building, working in teams and communication.
 Parent involvement is promoted and we like to keep you informed on your sons/daughters progress through regular contact, parents evenings and celebrating success events.

 We also have our Progression Promise which is our commitment to do everything possible to progress every student that completes the course.

 I would like to congratulate your service and show my gratitude.
-Stuart Fletcher and Ania O’Riordan (Juniper Wednesbury) were holding an Information Stand at the 6th Form College (The Public) and I must say that as a parent with concerns over my daughter’s future I was very impressed with the information and guidance I myself received and a quick response my daughter also received from Stuart offering an appointment.
+Juniper Wednesbury were holding an Information Stand at the 6th Form College (The Public) and I must say that as a parent with concerns over my daughter’s future I was very impressed with the information and guidance I myself received and a quick response my daughter also received from the Juniper staff offering an appointment.